Walla Walla Regional Airport: Post-war

 In 1947, the newly formed U.S. Air Force declared the airfield as surplus and the city and county took over operations on December 1.
 A board was formed to manage the airport and the complexities of the facilities transfer.
 After considerably less than the standard two-year probationary period, the airport board received an approved Civil Aeronautics Authority's full and complete title to the $13 million airport on April 10, 1949.
 This was the first joint ownership (city/county) permitted in the entire nation.

 Beginning in 1965, the airport was a USAF dispersal base for Convair F-102 Delta Dagger and later F-106 Delta Dart fighter-interceptors of Air Defense Command, manned by the 325th Fighter Wing of McChord AFB, near Tacoma.
 Walla Walla was previously part of the 337th Fighter Group of Portland, Oregon.
 Although the interceptor detachment left the airport in the early 1970s, the large grey metal alert hangars used by the interceptors are still present at the north end of the airport ramp, and are used as general aviation hangars.

 In 1989, the Port of Walla Walla took over ownership and operational responsibility of the airport from the city and county of Walla Walla.
 The airport is mostly used for general aviation but is also served by one commercial airline.

 Since 1997, the former office and supply buildings surrounding the airport proper have been converted for use by industrial/manufacturing businesses, including several wineries that source their fruit locally.

-The Port of Walla Walla announced plans in 2022 to remodel its passenger terminal in preparation for the use of Embraer 175 jets by Alaska Airlines, who plan to phase out their Bombardier Q400 turboprop fleet.
+The Port of Walla Walla announced plans in 2022 to remodel its passenger terminal in preparation for the use of Embraer 175 jets by Alaska Airlines, who were phasing out their Bombardier Q400 turboprop fleet.
 The improvements will include a larger boarding area, remodeled offices, and glass walls mandated by the Transportation Security Administration.

 Facilities and aircraft

 Walla Walla Regional Airport covers an area of 3,000 acre which includes one concrete/grooved runway: 2/20 measuring 6527 × 150 ft.
 There is a VOR on the field that operates on 116.4 MHz.

-For the 12-month period ending January 1, 2018, the airport had 28,206 aircraft operations, an average of 77 per day: 92% general aviation, 4% air taxi, 3% scheduled commercial and <1% military.
-At that time there were 88 aircraft based at this airport: 88 single-engine, 4 multi-engine, 1 helicopter, 4 ultralight and 1 glider.
+For the 12-month period ending December 31, 2021, the airport had 46,464 aircraft operations, an average of 127 per day: 93% general aviation, 4% air taxi, 2% scheduled commercial and <1% military.
+At that time there were 118 aircraft based at this airport: 106 single-engine, 6 multi-engine, 2 jet, 1 helicopter, 2 ultralight and 1 glider.
 Walla Walla Regional Airport has 19 scheduled commercial roundtrip flights to Seattle each week.

 Walla Walla University and Skyrunners Corporation operate flight schools on the field, from primary training through multi-engine, commercial, and other training.